 In case you missed it, hydration is a major component of cleansing your liver.
 Drinking at least two quarts of water per day vastly increases your liver’s ability to regenerate cells, as well as its ability to flush toxic chemicals out.
 As an added bonus, drinking plenty of fluids also increases your overall energy level.

 When Life Gives You Lemons…

 Since you’re now drinking at least two quarts of water per day, you can add a small amount of lemon juice to help stimulate liver function, prevent the formation of gallstones, aid in digestion, and boost your vitamin C levels.
-Lemon juice is easy to find at your local grocer, and can be an ideal way to filter additional toxins from your liver.
+Lemon juice is easy to find at your local grocer and can be an ideal way to filter additional toxins from your liver.

 Minimize Caffeine and Alcohol, Maximize Liver Function

 Yeah, yeah, we know—having to say no to a refreshing “adult beverage” at the end of the day, or to a hot cup of coffee early in the morning is no fun.
-But here’s the truth: Alcoholic and caffeinated beverages deposit more toxins into the liver than anything else, which result in inefficient functioning.
+But here’s the truth: Alcoholic and caffeinated beverages deposit more toxins into the liver than anything else, which results in inefficient functioning.
 So if you’re serious about cleansing your liver, caffeine and alcohol need to be minimized.

 The good news is that if you enjoy the taste of beer or coffee, you can continue to drink them, but just in their non-alcoholic/decaf versions.